fago/rules/rules_forms/README.txt

  * Select the checkbox "Display form element IDs" and hit the "Save settings" button.
  * Go to the target form on your site, where you will see the form element ID below each form element.
- * Copy the ID of the form element you would like to examine or mainpulate, e.g. copy "body_field[body]" on the "Create Story" form if you want to do something with the node body textarea.
+ * Copy the ID of the form element you would like to examine or manipulate, e.g. copy "body_field[body]" on the "Create Story" form if you want to do something with the node body textarea.
  * Paste this ID when you create a condition or an action which requires a form